valkyrie-fnd/valkyrie-site/docs/get-started/helm.md

 helm install valkyrie oci://docker.io/valkyriefnd/valkyrie-chart -v values.yaml
 ```

-The above command will install Valkyrie in the current Kubernetes cluster your configured `values.yaml`.
+The above command will install Valkyrie in the current Kubernetes cluster according to the configuration specified in
+`values.yaml`.

 For a more detailed example please follow the tutorial below.